'Game of Thrones' hackers demand ransom in latest HBO breach

-The saga continues with the "Game of Thrones" hackers who claimed to have stolen 1.5TB of data from HBO in late July.
-The hackers, known as "Mr. Smith," shared additional files on Monday, according to a report by The New York Times.
-They've also reportedly demanded millions in ransom money in exchange for not leaking additional files via a video ransom letter.
+The group of hackers known as "Mr. Smith," who claimed to have stolen 1.5TB of data from HBO in late July, shared additional files on Monday, according to a report by The New York Times.
+They've reportedly sent a video ransom letter demanding millions in of dollars in exchange for not leaking additional files.

 HBO did not immediately respond to CNET's request for comment.